sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 #### 2. Iterate and improve frequently

 The existing process is misaligned with the GCs guidance regarding iterating and improving frequently.
 As outlined above, the lengthy requirements gathering and documentation process creates long lead times preventing frequent iterations to constantly and regularly begin delivering value to clients.
-Further, this approach does not permit one to ‘start small and scale up’, as is called for in the GC digital standards.
+Further, this approach does not permit one to ‘start small and scale up’, as is called for in the GC digital standards[^1].

 #### 3. Work in the open by default